anzhelikabel/anzhelikabel/README.md

 # 💫 About Me:
-🌱 I’m currently learning Flutter & Dart<br>⚡ Fun fact: want to be cool dev
+🌱 I’m currently learning Flutter & Dart<br>⚡ Fun fact: want to be a cool dev

 # 💻 Tech Stack: